 In 1954, the French military made a fatal error in the conduct of their war in Vietnam.
 On November 20th, 1953, the latest in a string of French commanders, General Navarre, proposed a “hedgehog” operation centered on a small World War II Japanese landing strip at Điện Biên Phủ.
 The intention was to force a showdown with the forces of the Viet Minh in such a way where the French had the advantage.
-In this case, the Điện Biên Phủ was to be a fortified outpost supported by the superiority of the French in air and artillery.
+In this case, Điện Biên Phủ was to be a fortified outpost supported by the superiority which the French boasted in air and artillery.

 The battle is modeled in the TOAW:3 scenario, Dien Bien Phu.
 It is one of the scenarios from the first version of the game.

-Like my previous foray into French Indochina, the scenario leans towards the smaller end of the games scale.
-Like before, counters represent companies but the time scale is half-week turns, which is an improvement.
+Like my previous foray into French Indochina, the scenario leans towards the smaller end of the game’s scale.
+Like before counters represent companies, but the time scale is half-week turns, which is an improvement.